Aerobic Workouts for Reducing Stress

 Before we dive into the benefits of aerobic workouts, it’s crucial to understand the detrimental effects of stress on our health.

 Chronic stress can lead to a host of physical and mental health issues, including high blood pressure, heart disease, anxiety, and depression.
-It’s clear that finding ways to manage and reduce stress is essential for a healthier life.
+Finding ways to manage and reduce stress is essential for a healthier life.

 The Science of Aerobic Exercise